cseAtIITK/admissions-website/src/faq.md

 You can send your completed forms either by mail or you can chose to apply online.
 For details check the [admission notices][doaa].

+The address to send the completed application forms is

+> The Convener DPGC,\
+> Department of Computer Science and Engineering,\
+> Indian Institute of Technology Kanpur,\
+> Kanpur, UP, 208016.

 ## I am a foreign national.
 How do I apply?

 The procedure is same as for Indian national --- check the